How Does Birth Control Treat and Prevent Acne Breakouts?

 What types of birth control are used to treat mild to severe acne?

-It may take a few months after starting on one of these birth control pills to see any noticeable decrease in acne.
-Also, it is common for many women to experience an initial flare-up of acne after starting birth control, but it should eventually subside.
-The reason it takes a while for acne to go away after starting birth control pills is that it can take the body several months to get acclimated to the new hormones.
+It may take a few months after starting birth control pills to see any noticeable decrease in acne.
+Also, it is common for many women to experience an initial flare-up of acne after starting birth control, but it should eventually go away.
+The reason it takes a while for acne to go away after starting birth control pills is that it can take the body a few months to get used to the new hormones.

-It’s important to note that birth control pills for acne only work by decreasing sebum production.
-Women who use birth control to treat acne flare-ups may need to use topical medications or other acne treatment products to get the best results.
+It’s important to note that birth control pills for acne work by decreasing the extra male hormone circulating in the blood.
+Women who have more severe acne will need to use topical medications like treinoin cream or other acne treatment products (like topical or oral antibiotics) to get the best results.

 Is severe acne always a sign of polycystic ovary syndrome (PCOS)?